© Sunshine Urbaniak

 2

 Slowly add the water, whisking continuously, until smooth.
-Add the milk, half-and-half, salt, garlic powder, mustard powder, and pasta.
+Add the milk, half-and-half, salt, pepper, garlic powder, mustard powder, dash of nutmeg, and the pasta.
 Bring to a low boil and stir often as pasta cooks.
 Follow your pasta cooking time but be sure to test towards the end.
 You want the pasta to be al dente.

 3

 Once pasta is cooked, remove it from heat and slowly stir in the cheese, about 1 cup at a time.
-Lastly, add salt and nutmeg.
+Let sit for 5 min and then enjoy!

 Ingredients